muensmedia/testaufgabe/README.md

 - [ ] 🔁 Klicke den Button `Sync changes` um Deine Änderungen auf GitHub hochzuladen.

 ### 9.)
 4x4 Tic-Tac-Toe 😈
-Überlege Dir, was Du verändern müsstest, damit wir ein 4x4 Tic-Tac-Toe spielen können.
+Think about, what you need to change, so we can play a 4x4 Tic-Tac-Toe.
-Schau dir dazu auch die Klasse [app/app/Components/GameBoard/GameBoard.php](app/app/Components/GameBoard/GameBoard.php) genauer an.
+Look also closer at the class [app/app/Components/GameBoard/GameBoard.php](app/app/Components/GameBoard/GameBoard.php).

 **To-do:**
-- [ ] Versuche ein 4x4 Tic-Tac-Toe lauffähig zu bekommen
+- [ ] Try to make a 4x4 Tic-Tac-Toe
-  - Insbesondere Zusatzaufgabe 7.) wird dazu notwendig sein.
+  - You will need your changes from Task 7.)
-- [ ] Teste deine Änderung in Swagger ausführlich
+- [ ] Test your changes with Swagger as detailed as possible.
-- [ ] ✅ Erstelle einen Commit (siehe oben `Commit erstellen`)
+- [ ] ✅ Create a Commit (see above `Create Commit`)
-- [ ] 🔁 Klicke den Button `Sync changes` um Deine Änderungen auf GitHub hochzuladen.
+- [ ] 🔁 Click on `Sync changes`, to upload your changes to GitHub.

 # ➡ Wie geht es weiter?
 Sende uns die Lösung zu Aufgabe 1 sowie den Link zu Deinem Github-Repository per E-Mail, sobald Du fertig bist.